ArdaMirArkin/Trinity-Project/README.md

-Trinity Project — by Arda Mir Arkin
+🎓 Trinity Project — Technical Portfolio
-Early Decision Applicant — Trinity College (Fall 2026) 📘 Overview
+Arda Mir Arkin — Early Decision Applicant (Trinity College, Fall 2026) 📘 Overview

-This repository showcases the technical projects I developed specifically for my Early Decision application to Trinity College.
+This repository presents the technical projects I developed specifically for my Early Decision application to Trinity College.
-My goal is to demonstrate initiative, creativity, and engineering ability as a prospective Bantam interested in Computer Science and Engineering.
+My intention is to demonstrate initiative, creativity, and engineering ability as a prospective Bantam interested in Computer Science and Engineering.

 I believe in showing, not telling.